-The best (and only) way to get to the Pozas Azules is by a shared van called a collectivo.
+The best (and only) way to visit the Pozas Azules from Taxco is with a shared van called a collectivo.

 The one you want will have signs on it that say “Atzala” and “Pozas Azules” on the front.
 They park right in front of a big bank called Coppel Plateros, so if you just plug that into your GPS you’ll be good to go.